omaimaasim/omaimaasim/README.md

 ### Hi there 👋

+This is a Software QA Engineer, highly self motivated and having a great enthusiasm towards Software Testing.
+I enjoy doing research and learning newd

 <!--
 **omaimaasim/omaimaasim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.